Understand the ranked ideas

 One problem, one team

 There's one more step for the ideas where the problem is strong but the solution is predictable.
-If a problem is clearly worth solving but the idea we landed on is the obvious one most builders would reach for, a model takes a second run at it — not to reword it, but to find a genuinely more original mechanism for the same problem, built on the same data we already confirmed it can get.
-The rewrite only sticks if it actually comes out better: more original, and no weaker on whether it solves the problem or whether one person can build it.
+If a problem is clearly worth solving but the idea we landed on is the obvious one most builders would reach for, a model takes a second run at it, not to reword it but to find a genuinely more distinct mechanism for the same problem, built on the same data we already confirmed it can get.
+The rewrite only sticks if it actually comes out better: more distinct, and no weaker on whether it solves the problem or whether one person can build it.
 If it doesn't clear that bar, we keep the original.
 So this step can sharpen an idea, but it can't blunt one.

 Finally we drop near-duplicates across the set (SemDeDup, Abbas et al., 2023), so you're not handed three versions of the same idea dressed up as three.